Rdelux/Udacity-Project-Submission/Project4/AdvLaneFinding_WriteUp.md

 ![alt text][image34]

+In theory, the Value Channel should provide a good indicator of the single color lane line even in low light shadow spots.
+However, in practice the result is still not ideal since bright color sunlight will drown out the lane lines.
+The Saturation Channel performs well in shadow and low light condition.
+The threshold binary image of S-Channel filtering can be seen here:

+![alt text][image35]

+And the V-Channel filtering can be seen here:

+![alt text][image36]

+Combining both the binaries of the S and V channels using a union or 'And' operator should reinforce the correct lane line detection.
+Further improvement of the lane line image can be achieve by removing some of the noise from the image.
+This can be done by combining the Sobel x grayscale binary image and the combined S-V color channel thresholded image.
+The result can be seen in the image below:

+![alt text][image37]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: